 Creative thinking can also help counteract mid-campaign slumps in donations and engagement.
 Switching things up and trying a different approach to inspiring donors can keep donations flowing throughout fundraising campaigns.

-Adding a top-notch fundraising professional to your team can make a big difference for helping your organization to grow and deliver more services in line with your mission.
+Adding a top-notch fundraising professional to your team can make a big difference in helping your organization to grow and deliver more services in line with your mission.

 There’s a lot to think about when you’re trying to recruit the right person to make this happen, and often, you’ll need to assess whether they have the right qualities and attributes — especially if you’re not in a position to hire a seasoned fundraiser with lots of experience.